section-engineering-education/engineering-education/content/articles/create-screen-recorder-in-javascript/index.md

 2. `createMediaStream` -- This will create a MediaStream object from the screen stream.
 3. `saveRecording` -- This will save the file to our computer.

-Let's create the `recordScreen` method.
+#### Record Screen

 On calling `getDisplayMedia` method in `navigator.mediaDevices` object will prompt the user to select and give permission to record the screen or part of the screen (browser tab).
 If the user has multiple screens all screens are displayed.

-#### Record Screen

 For `getDisplayMedia`  method we need to pass an object([constraints](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getDisplayMedia#parameters)) as argument  with two property `audio` and `video` .
 If we set the value of `audio` to true then the audio is included in the stream.
 In our case, we need both audio and video.